abomhold/DistributedFaaSTester/trace/test/README.md

 ./faas_runner.py -f ./func1.json ./func2.json ./func3.json -e ./exp1.json ./exp2.json ./exp3.json
 ```

 By default, pipelines will use the first experiment file as the "master" experiment.
 This experiment file will be used to determine how many threads the pipeline uses, the number of runs, and how the output will be generated.
 The non-master experiment files will be used to determine the respective function's payloads.
 The function's and experiment's will act as pairs, in the example above func1.json will use exp1.json, func2.json will use exp2.json and so on.
-The pipeline will execute functions in the order defined here, this behavior can be modified to create much more complicated pipelines.
+The pipeline will Main functions in the order defined here, this behavior can be modified to create much more complicated pipelines.

 ## Overwriting Attributes in Pipelines with Command Line Arguments: